Guitar

 Epaminondas passed away in 1943 and the business was continued by his two sons, Orpheus (Orphie) and Frixo.
 The two brothers struggled to get along and the company went through hard times after World War II.

 By the mid-1950s, Epiphone's output remained small.
 In 1957, Epiphone was sold to the Chicago Instrument Company, which also owned Gibson, for a mere $20,000.00.
-A full line of newly designed acoustic and electric guitars is launched in 1958.
+A full line of newly designed acoustic and electric guitars was launched in 1958.
 Then, in 1960, Epiphone's production moved to the Gibson plant in Kalamazoo, Michigan.

 At the beginning of 1970 the production under license from Gibson moved from the US to Japan, then opened production in Korea in 1983 and again in 1995 also in Indonesia.
 In 2004, Gibson opened a factory in Qingdao, China for the production of Epiphone guitars.